dsfifty/ESP32_AFL-footy-tipping/README.md

 If you have your screen working properly using the TFT_eSPI library, then this code is good to go (nearly).

+NOTES:
-NOTE: All versions prior to v1.1 run on a 320x240 screen (ILI9341).
+All versions prior to v1.1 run on a 320x240 screen (ILI9341).
 Versions v1.1 and after are on a 320x480 screen with touch (ILI9488).
 Versions v1.1 and after require Free_Fonts.h (included) to be in the same directory as the program file.
 Versions v1.12 and later require logo.h to be in the same directory as the program file.

 Report any issues and I will try to help.